Pendulun/coaches-changes-brazilian-league/README.md

 # coaches-changes-brazilian-league

-Code used to scrape web data on coaches changed on the brazilian football league from wikipedia
+Code used to scrape web data on coaches changed on the brazilian football league from wikipedia.
+See it at [Kaggle](https://www.kaggle.com/datasets/pendulun/coaches-changes-brazilian-football-first-division).